Principles of hydrodynamic particle manipulation in internal Stokes flow: Results and discussion

 \subsection{Particle motion and manipulation in a counterclockwise vortex}

 Any vortex adjacent to a clockwise vortex like the one discussed in Sec.~\ref{subsec: near Faxen field fixed point} is counterclockwise and congruent in geometry.
-For example, the vortex indicated by the green frame in Fig.~\ref{Fig4}(a) has flow exactly reversed from the yellow-framed vortex (and a factor $\zeta$ slower).
+For example, the vortex indicated by the green frame in Fig.~\ref{Fig3}(a) has flow exactly reversed from the yellow-framed vortex (and a factor $\zeta$ slower).
 Because of the time reversibility of Stokes flow and the fact that all wall effects result from the background Stokes flow and its derivatives, the behavior of particles on trajectories is also time-reversed.
 Thus, the fixed point in a counterclockwise vortex is stable, $\frac{1}{\tau}$ changes sign, and $\beta$ stays the same by definition.
 The limit cycle for a given $a_p$ is unstable but is congruent in shape with the stable cycle discussed before.
 Particles spiral inward from the unstable limit cycle towards the fixed points but spiral outward when placed outside the limit cycle (Figure \ref{Fig6}(a)).
 The latter case is of prime interest because it allows particles to approach the wall more and more closely.
 As the gap between particle and wall diminishes, any short-ranged intermolecular attractive force (e.g.\ Van der Waals force) whose reach is often in the nm range \citep{hirschfelder1954molecular, batsanov2001van} can take over and lead to attachment (sticking) of the particle to the wall.
 This general mechanism (hydrodynamics allows a particle to get close enough to a wall to stick by short-ranged attraction) has been acknowledged before \citep{friedlander2000smoke, humphries2009filter}, but the case discussed here allows for quantitative predictions.

-Figure~\ref{Fig6}(b) exemplifies a particle trajectory that approaches very close to the wall, with a nearly normal initial approach and a subsequent nearly parallel piece of trajectory.
+Figure~\ref{Fig6}(b) exemplifies a particle trajectory that approaches very close to the wall, with a nearly normal initial approach and a subsequent piece of trajectory nearly parallel to the wall.
+Here, $\Delta\ll 1$ characterizes the trajectory and this is the only scenario in the present work where the variable expansion method for particle normal velocity \eqref{wyVE} is necessary.
 The semi-logarithmic plot vs.\ time in Fig.~\ref{Fig6}(c) shows that the "near-parallel" portion contains a stretch of approximately exponential decay of the (relative) gap $\Delta$.
 Indeed, this behavior follows from a series to leading order in small $\Delta$ of \eqref{wyVE}, i.e., the wall-expansion limit of $y_E\to -1$.
 Here, \eqref{wallnormalvpmodify} simplifies to

 where $\kappa(x) = \frac{\partial^2v}{\partial y^2}(x,-1)$ is the background flow curvature at the wall, and the prefactor was first derived in \citet{goren1971hydrodynamic} and confirmed in \citet{rallabandi2017hydrodynamic}.
 The trajectory part showing the exponential approach (the solid portion in Fig.~\ref{Fig6}(b,c)) indicates slow motion in the $x$-direction, so that $\kappa(x)$ is nearly constant.
 We fix the $x$-value as that of the turning point (point of maximum curvature) of the trajectory, here $x\approx 0.991$.
 Using this value in \eqref{logdelta} gives an exponential behavior (dashed line in Fig.~\ref{Fig6}(c)) in good agreement with the approach of the trajectory to the wall.
 This behavior remains robust to changes of the exact modeling of the expansion point locations $y_E$ in \eqref{yeofy}.